cyrilletuzi/angular-async-local-storage/README.md

 - [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)
 - [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)

-The localStorage API is simple to use but synchronous, so if you use it too often, your app will soon begin to freeze.
+The `localStorage` API is simple to use but synchronous, so if you use it too often, your app will soon begin to freeze.

-The IndexedDB API is asynchronous and efficient, but it's a mess to use : you'll soon be caught by the callback hell, as it does not support Promises yet.
+The `IndexedDB` API is asynchronous and efficient, but it's a mess to use : you'll soon be caught by the callback hell, as it does not support Promises yet.

-Mozilla has done a very great job with the [localForage library](http://localforage.github.io/localForage/) : a simple API based on native localStorage API, but internally stored via the asynchronous IndexedDB API for performance.
+Mozilla has done a very great job with the [localForage library](http://localforage.github.io/localForage/) : a simple API based on native `localStorage`, but internally stored via the asynchronous `IndexedDB` for performance.
 But it is written in ES5 and then it's a mess to include into Angular.

 This module is based on the same idea as localForage, but in ES6/ES2015